venom-blockchain/venom-blockchain.github.io/docs/start/general/01-whats-new.md

 # What's New

+## 10 November 2022

+* Added development guide on [Venom In Action.
+Extend our Tokensale with frontend](../../build//00-development-guides/03-how-to-create-your-own-fungible-tip-3-token/02-venom-in-action/01-extend-our-tokensale-with-frontend.md), the first guide for frontend developers aims at interaction with contracts state - as reading, as changing with transactions.

 ## 24 October 2022

 * Added an article about important participants of the Venom Blockchain [Network Maintainers](../maintain/00-network-maintainers.md)